wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

 Feel free to try out different methods of making a request to your actor, including adding headers or using a different HTTP method to see different outputs.

-Instead of using `curl`, you can also _directly invoke_ actors' registered functions using `wash ctl call`.
+Instead of using `curl`, you can also _directly invoke_ actors' registered functions using `wash call`.
 The function that "echoes" this HTTP request is a part of the interface `wasmcloud:httpserver` and has the operation name `HandleRequest`.
 We can make this request directly to the actor if we supply the correct parameters.

 Here's an example of using `wash call` to mimic our previous `curl` command.
 Note that this is not interacting with the `HTTP Server` provider, and we don't need it to be running or linked for this operation to succeed: